 Conducting a feasibility study will help you begin to understand what your organization is capable of fundraising, as well as determining where your pain points might be.

-Like all fundraising, you need to be sure that your nonprofit has the infrastructure to handle a long-term project like a capital campaign.
+Like all fundraising, you need to be sure that your nonprofit has the infrastructure to handle this kind of long-term project.

 If your staff alone cannot lead the campaign, consider selecting a board of constituents to help spearhead the fundraising efforts.
 Make sure that they are invested in the long-term plan and can dedicate enough time for meetings, though!